Soil Protection and Rehabilitation of Degraded Soil for Food Security (ProSoil)

-Country: Supraregional: Benin, Burkina Faso, Ethiopia, India, Kenya
+Country: Supraregional: Benin, Burkina Faso, Ethiopia, India, Kenya, Madagascar, Tunisia

-Lead executing agency: Different in each country; generally the ministries of agriculture
+Lead executing agency: Depends on the country; usually the Ministry of Agriculture.

-These developments have immediate consequences, in particular for smallholders in developing countries, because soil degradation impacts directly on their income and diet.
-A decade ago, a family might have been able to cultivate three hectares of cassava, but today the usable area will have shrunk to half that – and with it the size of the harvest.
+These developments have immediate consequences, in particular for smallholders in developing countries, because soil degradation has direct impacts not only on their income, but also on their food situation.
+A decade ago, a family might have been able to cultivate three hectares of cassava, but today the usable area will already have shrunk by half – and with it the size and quality of the harvest.

-Sustainable approaches to promoting soil protection and rehabilitation of degraded soil are shared and implemented in five partner countries.
+Approaches to promoting lasting soil protection and rehabilitation are implemented and shared in selected partner countries.

-At the political level the programme advises the partner governments on improving the general political conditions.
-The governments have to create incentives for farmers and smaller enterprises to use the soil in more sustainable ways.
-To support these national activities, the programme organises international forums that encourage the participants to share lessons learned.
+The programme advises the partner governments on how to improve the political and institutional framework.
+The governments need to create incentives for farmers to use land in a more sustainable way.
+To support the sharing of knowledge and experience, the programme organises national and international forums where the relevant stakeholders can meet.